-Up until now we have been talking about biking in terms of those big powerful shiny machines that roar through the countryside.
-Now I am going to talk to you about the traditional biking, that is on a two wheel vehicle with pedals and transmission chains, that gets you to your destination after a lot of huffing and puffing, and honest to goodness exercise.
+Biking, in the form of traveling on a two wheel vehicle with pedals and transmission chains, gets you to your destination after a lot of huffing and puffing, and honest-to-goodness exercise.
 But this is also the form of transport that gives you the time to look around and to savor the silence and beauty of your surroundings.

-One area where biking of the traditional sort is highly developed is in the southern part of Tuscany, in particular in the province of Siena where there are many beautiful winding country roads connecting lovely medieval towns, and where there is less car traffic.
-The latter is a very important aspect that you should take into account when selecting an area to go biking because Italian drivers tend to ignore the presence of cyclists.
-Any vehicle that is smaller than theirs tends, at best, to be ignored, if not openly scorned.
-So if you are not tremendously agile and ready to leap off the side of the road, biking in some areas is definitely not to be recommended.
+One area where biking of the traditional sort is highly practiced is the southern part of Tuscany, in particular in the province of Siena where there are many beautiful winding country roads connecting lovely medieval towns, and where there is less car traffic.
+The latter is a very important aspect that you should take into account when selecting an area to go biking: always avoid large, very trafficked roads and stick to smaller, countryways and you're guaranteed to have a nice time.

 Getting back to the Siena area, this is definitely a region where cycling is a joy.
-The Tourist office of Siena has issued publications which outline the best areas and roads for bicycling.
-See for example www.terresiena.it This site provides lots of poetic descriptions and promotional gushings, but if you want some solid facts, then they are as follows:
+The Tourist Office of Siena has issued publications that outline the best areas and roads for bicycling.
+See for example www.terresiena.it: this site provides lots of poetic descriptions and promotional gushings, but if you want some solid facts, here is where to find them:

 Tourist information is available from these tourist offices:

-These offices can provide information about the cycling associations that are active in the various areas.
+These offices can provide information about the cycling associations active in the various areas.
 They also have information about bicycle rentals and repairs.
-There are specialized centers existing in Siena (at least 4) as well as in other towns like Asciano, Chiusi, Colle di Val d'Elsa, Montepulciano, Monteriggioni, Pienza, Poggibonsi, Sarteano, Sinalunga, and Torrita di Siena.
+There are specialized centers in Siena (at least 4), as well as in other towns like Asciano, Chiusi, Colle di Val d'Elsa, Montepulciano, Monteriggioni, Pienza, Poggibonsi, Sarteano, Sinalunga, and Torrita di Siena.

-In all the towns, even the smallest, there is a tourist office that has a list of the hotel, bed and breakfast, and agritourism facilities, and often the offices themselves know what the availability is in the various establishments.
+In all the towns, even the smallest, there is a Tourist Office that has a list of hotels, bed and breakfast, and agritourism facilities, and often the offices themselves are able to advise some nice location.

-One word of caution in planning your trip: By all means avoid the main holiday dates for Italians because Tuscany is a very attractive destination for short vacations.
-For example, during the recent long Easter weekend, all accommodation was fully sold out, even in the remote agritourist bed and breakfast establishments.
-So make sure that you avoid such periods, or else ensure well in advance that you have a reserved room.
+One word of caution in planning your trip: by all means, try to avoid the main holiday dates for Italians, because Tuscany is a very attractive destination for short vacations.
+For example, during the long Easter weekend, all accommodation is usually fully sold out, even in the most remote bed and breakfast establishments.
+So make sure to avoid such periods, or else ensure well in advance that you have a reserved room.

-As regards maps for planning a bicycling trip, there are specific touring and cycling maps that can be found in most well furnished newspaper stores.
+You should also make sure to get specific touring and cycling maps that can be found in most well furnished newsagents.
 Alternatively, the tourist offices listed above can provide brochures specifically designed to meet the needs of cyclists.

 A number of itineraries for bicycle trips are classics.
 In the words of Andrew Hampsten, the only US cyclist to win the Giro d'Italia in 1988, quoted in the Tourist Board's publication "Terredisiena in bici", "A cyclist couldn't hope for anything better.
 You can pedal along spectacular, traffic-free roads in an environment that combines breathtaking scenery and attractions of historical and cultural interest.
 The roads are almost totally safe due to the lack of automobile traffic and you are able to discover just how beautiful Tuscany really is."
-To list just a few, there are the magnificent tours in the Chianti area on traffic-free roads through the countryside covered with woods and vineyards, those in the Val d'Elsa with the inspiring medieval towns, and in the Val d'Orcia which has been designated as a nationally protected park area because of its natural and cultural importance.
+To list just a few, there are the magnificent tours in the Chianti area, on traffic-free roads through the countryside covered in woods and vineyards.
+Those in the Val d'Elsa, dotted with inspiring medieval towns, and others in the Val d'Orcia, designated as a nationally protected park area because of its natural and cultural importance.